nix-community/gomod2nix/README.md

 Yes.
 Once the API is considered stable.

+## Motivation

+The [announcement blog post](https://www.tweag.io/blog/2021-03-04-gomod2nix/) contains comparisons with other Go build systems for Nix and additional notes on the design choices made.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE)